 We’ll also start involving your child in their care and show you how you can help your child develop good home care habits.
 These years are so important for developing habits that will stick with your child for a lifetime and showing kids that the dental office is an interesting and safe place to be.

 Ages Six to Twelve – Time for the Tooth Fairy!

 By now, your child has started losing primary teeth and growing in permanent teeth.
 During this stage, we’ll be watching carefully for a few things, especially to make sure that your child’s new permanent teeth are healthy and that there is enough room for the permanent teeth to come in correctly and with good alignment.
 If needed, this may be the stage when we begin discussing orthodontic care.

 Your child is a teenager!
 This is always an exciting time of life.
 Your child is learning to be independent and developing the skills that will guide them through adulthood.
 Braces might be in store for your child if there are alignment or occlusal (bite) issues that need to be addressed, and we’ll be keeping an eye out to make sure that good self-care is happening.

 In the later teenage years, we’ll also be watching for the third molars (or wisdom teeth) to come in.
 While many people develop third molars without a problem, these teeth frequently become impacted, which can lead to problems with decay or infection.

-Call to Schedule Your Child’s Appointment
+Call to Schedule Your Child’s Dental Appointment in Decatur, IL

 No matter what stage of development your child is currently in, it’s never too late to establish great dental care!
 Call today to schedule an appointment at our Decatur pediatric dental office.
 We’re looking forward to meeting you!